 Feiss line

-Feiss line:
+Feiss Line:

 • The Feiss line is a line that is drawn & extends from the first MPT [ metatarsophalangeal joint], then goes over the navicular tubercle up to the apex of the medial malleolus.

-• This Feiss line is also defined as an imaginary line that extends from the medial malleolus of the ankle through the navicular bone to the center of the head of the first metatarsal, which is straight line.
+• This Feiss line is also defined as an imaginary line that extends from the medial malleolus of the ankle through the navicular bone to the center of the head of the first metatarsal, which is a straight line.

-• The angulation of Feiss line is created by the line either before/during weight-bearing, this situation is indicative of excessive pronation of the foot.
+• The angulation of the Feiss line is created by the line either before/during weight-bearing, this situation is indicative of excessive pronation of the foot.

 Purpose of the Feiss line: